Greece seeks negotiations on ECB bond repayment

 "Shouldn't we negotiate this?
 We will fight it," he said in an interview with Skai television.
 "If we had the money we would pay ...
 They know we don't have it."

-The government of leftist Prime Minister Alexis Tsipras promised to honour all its debt obligations when it struck a deal with the euro zone last week that extended Greece's bailout programme for four months.
+The government of leftist Prime Minister Alexis Tsipras promised to honor all its debt obligations when it struck a deal with the euro zone last week that extended Greece's bailout program for four months.

 But Athens will get no more money until the European Commission, ECB and International Monetary Fund have approved in detail its economic plans during the four-month period.